fanhuan/en/_posts/2017-11-10-Marker-Genes.md

 	$mafft --auto --maxiterate 1000 --thread 40 LSU.fa > LSU.afa
 	#convert fasta alignemnt to phylip and bear with the 10 charater species name bs.
 	# RAxML for tree
+	You want the RAxML_bipartitionsBranchLabels.result file.
+It contains the bootstrap value.
+Refer to this post for converting it to another Figtree friendly